talvbansal/media-manager/README.md

 php artisan vendor:publish --tag=media-manager --force
 ```
 Media Manager assets are **not** published to the `public` folder as would be normally expected, instead they will be published to `/resources/assets/talvbansal`.
+Since the Media Manger is written in `vue.js 2.0` you'll need to use webpack or another bundler to get the code ready for the browser.
 You can then bundle these with your existing scripts in your projects `gulpfile.js`, for example:
 ```javascript
 //gulpfile.js
 var elixir = require('laravel-elixir');